spectrocloud/librarium/docs/docs-content/workspace/adding-a-new-workspace.md

 #### 2. Associate Clusters

   * Select the cluster(s) to be added to the workspace.
 (See [New Clusters](/clusters) to learn how to add a new Cluster.)
-Palette clusters, as well as brownfield clusters, can be added to your workspace.
+Palette clusters, as well as imported clusters, can be added to your workspace.

   * Configure the Cluster Role Binding (optional).
 Role bindings can be created on all workspace clusters.